-For the sites north of the island are more suited to experienced divers due to currents.
+The sites north of the island are more suited to experienced divers due to currents.
 Here are some of the best dive sites in Aruba.

-Tugboat wreck is a wreck of a harbor tugboat.
+A tugboat wreck is a wreck of a harbor tugboat.
 The wreck is roughly around 24 meters deep.
 As well as seem the wreck you can see other sea animals like the french angelfish, moray eels, octopuses, and sometimes stingrays.

 There is also a reef slope that has gorgeous formations of soft and hard coral.

 As the name suggests this site is a wreck of two airplanes.
 The airplanes were sunk there is create an artificial reef.
 If interested this is a good opportunity to see coral growing on wrecks and other creatures living in the wrecks.